 What Does a Pharmacy Clerk Do?

-The pharmacy clerk is responsible for receiving, issuing, and dispensing prescription drugs to patients.
+The pharmacy clerk job description entails receiving, issuing, and dispensing prescription drugs to patients.

-It also involves verifying information such as name and address, insurance approval, allergy, and drug history of the patient in order to receive proper authorization for filling a prescription.
+They also verify information such as name and address, insurance approval, allergy, and drug history of the patient in order to receive proper authorization for filling a prescription.

-Another duty of the pharmacy clerk is promoting products, such as vitamins, nutritional supplements, and cosmetics.
+The pharmacy clerk duties involves promoting products, such as vitamins, nutritional supplements, and cosmetics.

 They instruct new customers on taking their medication.

-The pharmacy clerk handles mail orders or other forms of sales enquiries as he/she is familiar with most pharmaceutical products available in the market.
+They handle mail orders or other forms of sales enquiries as they are familiar with most pharmaceutical products available in the market.

 They act as mediator when there is an issue of patient relations with the pharmacist concerning some prescription drugs purchased from the pharmaceutical company.